 Two birds, one stone.
 Park Güell, is located in Barcelona’s green heart, Carmel Hill – and both are cool spots in their own right.
 Carmel Hill is located on the northern face of the Collserola mountain range, so hiking it pretty much counts as going partway up a mountain… right?

 Luckily, getting there isn’t a monumental task, as the hill is easily accessible from the city center by metro.
 After a short hike up along a sleepy hillside neighborhood, you’re in Park Güell.
 You can explore lookout points that give way to incredible ocean views and stroll along various footpaths to find Gaudí’s playground of artistic outdoor design carved into the slopes.

 Park Güell is art imitating nature in its purest form.
 Jagged manmade columns sink into the rocky hill surface, while mosaic structures dot the landscape.
-Entrance to Park Güell is free, but you need to pay to enter the Monumental Zone, which has museums, the famous ‘el drac’ mosaic salamander, and Gaudí’s house.
+Visiting Park Güell is free, but you need to pay to enter the Monumental Zone, which has museums, the famous ‘el drac’ mosaic salamander, and Gaudí’s house.